openziti/ziti-tunnel-sdk-c/docker/README.md

 ### Configuration with Environment Variable

 - `ZITI_IDENTITY_JSON`: The JSON string of the Ziti identity.
 This overrides other methods of supplying the Ziti identity JSON.
-It is not advisable to mount a volume on the container filesystem when using this method becauset the Ziti identity is written to a temporary file and will cause an error if the file already exists.
+It is not advisable to mount a volume on the container filesystem when using this method because the Ziti identity is written to a temporary file and will cause an error if the file already exists.

 ### Configuration with Files from Mounted Volume